Who will "win the hunt" at Hook Lighthouse in County Wexford this St. Stephen's Day?

 About Hook Lighthouse

-Hook Lighthouse is renowned as the oldest intact working lighthouse in the world, from the 5th-century monks lit fires to keep the ships at sea safe.
-The Hook Lighthouse tour incorporates 115 steps to the top of the lighthouse tower featuring holograms illustrating the ancient history of the tower and the Hook area and spectacular views of the southern coast.
+Hook Lighthouse is renowned as the world's oldest intact working lighthouse.
+From the 5th-century monks lit fires to keep the ships at sea safe.
+The Hook Lighthouse tour includes 115 steps to the top of the lighthouse tower, featuring holograms illustrating the tower's ancient history and the Hook area, and spectacular views of the southern coast.